ShadyD45/llm-tooling/README.md

 # LLM Tooling Framework

-A simple framework to enable tool usage with LLMs (like Ollama's models).
+A simple toy framework to enable tool usage with LLMs (like Ollama's models).
 It supports automatic discovery and registration of tools defined using decorators.

 ## Features